 Stakeholder capitalism is not a new concept.
 Klaus Schwab first wrote about it in 1971, and the concept is even older than that:

-So, what is stakeholder capitalism?
 While the primary focus of shareholder capitalism is maximizing profits for owners and investors, stakeholder capitalism considers the needs of everyone affected by the business.
-This includes owners and investors, but also employees, customers, suppliers, communities, the environment, and society at large.
+This includes owners and investors, but also employees, customers, suppliers, communities, and the environment.
 In short, it is a system that considers people and the planet in addition to profit.

 Why is Stakeholder Capitalism in the News?

-Climate change, the response to COVID-19, rising global inequality… there are many reasons why big businesses are widely criticized for their dogged pursuit of maximum short-term profitability.
+Climate change, the response to COVID-19, rising global inequality… there are many reasons why big businesses are widely criticized for their relentless pursuit of short-term profit.

-The growing focus on sustainability, heavily promoted by the UN’s Sustainable Development Goals (SDG) for managing ESG (environmental social governance) has also helped make stakeholder capitalism front-page news.
+The growing focus on sustainability, as promoted by the UN’s Sustainable Development Goals (SDG) for managing ESG (environmental, social, and corporate governance), has also helped make stakeholder capitalism front-page news.

 What are the Stakeholder Capitalism Metrics?

-At the 2020 Annual Meeting in Davos, 140 of the world’s largest companies supported efforts “to develop a core set of common metrics and disclosures on non-financial factors for their investors and other stakeholders.”
+At the World Economic Forum’s Annual Meeting in 2020, 140 of the world’s largest companies supported efforts “to develop a core set of common metrics and disclosures on non-financial factors” for their investors and other stakeholders.

-The recommended 21 core and 34 expanded metrics are not a new standard; they are taken from existing ESG standards and practices (e.g., SASB, GRI and TCFD).
-The metrics are organized under four pillars that align with the UN SDGs and ESG domains: People, Planet, Prosperity, and Principles of Governance.
+The resulting Stakeholder Capitalism Metrics initiative seeks to standardize and align existing ESG frameworks for better comparability and consistency.
+The recommended 21 core and 34 expanded metrics are organized under four pillars that align with the UN SDGs and ESG domains: People, Planet, Prosperity, and Principles of Governance.